securedatalinks/slate/source/index.html.md

 * See [status codes and rate limits](#status-codes-and-rate-limits) for details on different status codes.

 ## Versioning
 The sCORe API is versioned to ensure that any updates do not break anything.
-The latest version of this API is V1.0.0.
+The latest version of this API is v1.0.0.
 When testing the sCORe API ensure that the version you are using is correct.

 Backwards compatible updates may be added to the API without creating new version.
-You can check our [Changelog](#Changelog) to see those changes.
+You can check our [Changelog](#changelog) to see those changes.

 ### These updates are considered backwards compatible: